A guide to navigating the facility security clearance process

 Step 6: Implement the security measures.

 Once you receive your clearances, then you’ll need to follow through on all required security measures.
 Your DD 254 outlined your company’s specific security requirements, which are based on the extent to which you will be dealing with the classified information.
 If you’ll only be accessing classified information at another contract facility or government activity, you likely won’t need any physical security and only basic network security requirements.
-However, if you’ll be generating, receiving and storing classified information, you will likely need to build a secure room (such as a closed area or a SCIF, depending on the specific security requirements) and create a whole slew of processes and procedures to protect, destroy, disseminate and control classified information.
+However, if you’ll be generating, receiving and storing classified information, you will likely need to build a secure room (such as a closed area, now known as an open storage area, or a SCIF, depending on the specific security requirements) and create a whole slew of processes and procedures to protect, destroy, disseminate and control classified information.